Pacoscript/skylab-bootcamp-201809/staff/francisco-fernandez/lets-talk/lets-talk-docs/Readme.md

 # Technical description
 The application is a web application for works in a browser.
 It uses React.js to mount the frontend.
 With SASS/CSS for the styling.
 The app connect with one API.

 The API handles user data and messages data.
-And it´s constructed with node and mongo data base.
+And it has been constructed with node and mongo data base.

 User data is persistent across page reloads, as local data is stored in the user's SessionStorage